 Hot Springs is an outdoor paradise with the convergence of the Appalachian Trail and the French Broad River.
 Pick a cozy cabin within the town or nearby overlooking the valley and still be close to the restaurants and shops on the main street.
 Nearby are rafting outfitters and hiking trails or just browse the local galleries and shops.
 Or, soak in a spa filled with one of the few natural mineral springs waters east of the Mississippi River.

 Spring Creek is a community south of Hot Springs and a world away.
 Travel through winding roads with a beautiful view of the French Broad River and then through the Spring Creek flats where the mountains rise on either side.
 This area offers serenity and beauty and closeness to the Appalachian Trail access points–and especially to one of the favorite ones: Max Patch.
 This “bald” provides spectacular 360 degree views of the area.

 Mars Hill is convenient to Interstate 26 but also–when you drive outside of the town — has mountain views with the highest location in the county and a ski area.
-The town is home to Mars Hill College which offers various forms of entertainment from a fall festival celebrating our music heritage to plays at the historic Owen Theatre both during the school year and in the summer with the Southern Appalachian Repertory Theatre group.
+The town is home to Mars Hill University which offers various forms of entertainment from a fall festival celebrating our music heritage to plays at the historic Owen Theatre both during the school year and in the summer with the Southern Appalachian Repertory Theatre group.